This website is hosted by Latin America Bureau (LAB).

 ‘If you don’t have the right to request emergency help from public services, how are you going to survive?’

-Gil migrated to the UK from Brazil with her partner and two children.
-She entered the country as a tourist and subsequently became undocumented.
-When abuse escalated, Gil fled her home but was met with hostility by UK police, who turned her away.
-She ended up homeless with her child at Christmas time.
-Finding the Latin American Women’s Rights Service (LAWRS) changed her life and Gil now campaigns with the group, to highlight the vulnerability of migrant women with insecure immigration status in situations of domestic abuse.
+Gil migrated to the UK from Brazil with her partner and children as a tourist, and subsequently became undocumented.
+When she fled abuse, she was met with hostility by UK police and ended up homeless with a child in mid-December.
+Finding the Latin American Women’s Rights Service (LAWRS) changed her life and Gil now works on the group's Step Up Migrant Women Campaign to highlight the vulnerability of migrant women with insecure immigration status in situations of domestic abuse.
+LAWRS also works with Migrants in Action (MinA), a community theatre group dedicated to Brazilian women in London who have experienced gender violence.
+Through theatre, they build a sense of community, understand and break cycles of violence and raise their visibility as migrant women.